Developing a paint budget for Residential Managed Communities

 Posted on August 2, 2022

-How to develop a budget for a commercial painting project:
+How to develop a budget for a large painting project:

 Property and facilities managers and building owners must budget for property maintenance, including painting.
 Here’s how we recommend you put together a budget for your property: